Subhamtyagi684/Blogapp/Readme.md

 -> create a database file by -> touch db.sqlite3

--> Once it is created, create a .env file -> touch .env
+-> Once the database file is created, create a .env file -> touch .env

 -> inside .env file , provide any random SECRET_KEY, FOR e.x. -> SECRET_KEY = 'hello_world'